georgewallace/azure-content/articles/service-bus/service-bus-dotnet-how-to-use-relay.md

 	> [AZURE.IMPORTANT] Pick the *same region* that you intend to choose for deploying your application.
 This will give you the best performance.

-6. Leave the other fields in the dialog box with their default values (**Messaging** and **Standard** tier), then click the check mark.
+6. Leave the other fields in the dialog box with their default values (**Messaging** and **Standard** tier; you could also use **Premium** tier, if required), then click the check mark.
 The system now creates your namespace and enables it.
 You might have to wait several minutes as the system provisions resources for your account.

 	![](./media/service-bus-dotnet-how-to-use-relay/getting-started-multi-tier-27.png)